 Brief History of the Marque

-Aster was a French manufacturer of automobile parts based at 11 Rue des Chaumettes, Saint-Denis, Paris.
+Aster was a French manufacturer of automotive parts based at 11 Rue des Chaumettes, Saint-Denis, Paris.

 For a period they also had manufacturing facilities in Wembley, UK, as Aster Limited

-From 1900 to 1910 ¹ the company produced chassis, though it is not known if they built complete cars or motorcycles.
+From 1900 to 1910 1 the company produced engines and chassis, though it is not known if they built complete cars or motorcycles2.
 The firm, whose full name was Ateliers de Construction Mecanique l'Aster, exhibited 3 hp and 5 hp single-cylinder engines and a 12 hp twin-cylinder engine at the 1901 Paris Salon, and they exhibited a four-cylinder automobile chassis at the 1907 Paris Salon.

-Among the companies for which Aster produced power units and other parts were Austral ², Gladiator and Arias in France, and British marques Argyll, Century forecars, Clement, Dennis, Singer, Swift, West and Whitlock.
+Among the companies for which Aster produced power units and other parts were Austral 3, Gladiator and Arias in France, and British marques Argyll, Century forecars, Clement, Dennis, Singer, Swift, West and Whitlock.
 They also supplied engines to a number of American firms and to the Russian-built Starley of Saint Petersburg.

 Most of these engines, which included a 335cc single, had horizontally split crankcases made from bronze.